BlinkID/blinkid-android/README.md

 	intent.putExtra(ScanCard.EXTRAS_SHOW_OCR_RESULT, false);
 	```

 * **`ScanCard.EXTRAS_IMAGE_LISTENER`** - with this extra you can set your implementation of [ImageListener interface](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageListener.html) that will obtain images that are being processed.
 Make sure that your [ImageListener](https://blinkid.github.io/blinkid-android/com/microblink/image/ImageListener.html) implementation correctly implements [Parcelable](https://developer.android.com/reference/android/os/Parcelable.html) interface with static [CREATOR](https://developer.android.com/reference/android/os/Parcelable.Creator.html) field.
 Without this, you might encounter a runtime error.
-For more information and example, see [Using ImageListener to obtain images that are being processed](#imageListener)
+For more information and example, see [Using ImageListener to obtain images that are being processed](#imageListener).
+Please make sure that images that you obtained with ImageListener given over Intent cannot be used for processing via [DirectAPI](#directAPI).
+If you are interested in using [DirectAPI](#directAPI) together with [RecognizerView](#recognizerView), please [check this section](#directAPIWithRecognizer).

 ### Customizing `ScanCard` appearance